Asmita-shelar/avatar-projects/README.md

 # avatar-projects
 TOPIC:Create a program to take user name as input and display following:-

-  1.A random generated id->different everytime.
+  * A random generated id->different everytime.
-  2.Name of user
+  * Name of user
-  3.Date and Time of the request
+  * Date and Time of the request

 The project is coded using python language.For creating GUI Tkinter Library is used.